microbuilderz/AWS/TechnicalProfessional/AWS-core.md

     - They allow all outbound traffic.

 - **VPC flow log**
-    - captures netwokr information and store it in **Amazon CloudWatch** Log.
+    - captures network information and store it in **Amazon CloudWatch** Log.
 It can be used to check why a traffic is not reaching an instance which might be causes by over restrictive security groups.
+Think **resource performance monitoring**, **events, and alerts**; think CloudWatch.

 - **Host based Firewalls**
     - can be enabled at the operating system. example iptables, windows fierwalls or third party ones.